 - Trust planning – for clients wanting more control and certainty over how their wealth is distributed, combined with possible inheritance tax advantages, trust planning should be considered.
 Unlike wills, trusts are not public documents and are less likely to be challenged in court.
 There are a wide range of trusts to choose from, which have varying levels of access, flexibility and inheritance tax efficiency to suit the needs of the client.
-Click here for a simple explanation of Old Mutual International’s range of trusts.
+Click here for a simple explanation of Quilter International’s range of trusts.
 Trusts help ensure assets are passed to beneficiaries as and when required, and can be distributed immediately on death, avoiding lengthy probate delays.

 Clients with dependent children will have other complications to consider, such as who will be the legal guardian of their children should anything happen to them, and how will they provide for them financially.
 These are important decisions and will require careful planning to help ensure their children are protected.